 Although, it is still a major work in progress, there is rising awareness that weight stigma and the biases we hold around people in larger bodies are a serious problem and that the impacts are wide reaching.
-The negative assumptions we make based on weight impact both the mental and physical well-being and health of people in not only in larger bodies, but people in bodies of all shapes and sizes.
+The negative assumptions we make based on weight impact both the mental and physical well-being and health mostly of people in larger bodies, but also impact people in bodies of all shapes and sizes.

 A systematic review of 33 studies on weight stigma and the psychological and physiological health outcomes in adults found that weight stigma was associated with: